tarantool/doc/doc/reference/reference_lua/net_box.rst

     .. _net_box-stream_rollback:

-    .. method:: ()
+    .. method:: rollback()

-        This method have options to rollback a transaction.
+        Execute the rollback of a transaction.

         **Example:**